 The estate being taken by the government now consists of the mansion and outbuildings, including farmhouse, large barn, tenant house and garage, and 640 acres of land at the present time.

 The government has offered to pay $50,000 for the property, which Colonel and Mrs. Remington contend is far inadequate in view of their accumulated investment and a condemnation commission after hearing testimony on both sides, including that of expert appraisers, will determine the amount the government must pay.

-Nearly two years later encompassing numerous hearing and proceedings, the special commission awarded the Remington family $57,500 for the taking of the LeRay Mansion by the U.S. Government.
-The Remington’s had been seeking $150,000 based on a real estate broker who was familiar with the construction of mansions, particularly in Virginia and Southern region, and said it was easily worth that much.
+Nearly two years later, encompassing numerous hearings and proceedings, the special commission awarded the Remington family $57,500 for taking the LeRay Mansion from the U.S. Government.
+The Remington’s had been seeking $150,000 based on a real estate broker familiar with the construction of mansions, particularly in Virginia and the Southern region, and said it was easily worth that much.

 Mansion Reportedly Haunted

-As one can imagine, any place that’s been around for generations upon generations is bound to become the subject of folklore tales best told around a crackling campfire at night.
-As one of the oldest landmarks in Northern New York, the LeRay Mansion is no exception when it comes to things that go bump in the night.
+As one can imagine, any place that’s been around for generations is bound to become the subject of folklore tales best told around a crackling campfire at night.
+As one of the oldest landmarks in Northern New York, the LeRay Mansion is no exception for things that go bump in the night.

-A 2019 segment from Spectrum Local News discussing the hauntings of the mansion and noted the influence LeRay had on the area, with Alexandria Bay, Theresa and Cape Vincent named after his children.
-According the Spectrum piece, ghost children can be heard, and sometimes seen, playing as well as slaves eating at a dinner table.
+A 2019 segment from Spectrum Local News discussed the hauntings of the mansion and noted the influence LeRay had on the area, with Alexandria Bay, Theresa, and Cape Vincent named after his children.
+According to the Spectrum piece, ghost children can be heard, and sometimes seen, playing, as well as slaves eating at a dinner table.